Forms IV and V (Years 10 and 11)

 The paper is divided into three sections:

-Section B: 30 marks
+Section A: 35 marks Section B: 30 marks Section C: 25 marks

 The paper consists of calculations, multiple choice, short answer and extended-writing questions.
 Questions in Sections B and C will be based on business contexts given in the paper.
 Calculators may be used in the examination.